Solitude and Snorkeling at Playa Carlos Rosario

 There are no facilities at Playa Carlos Rosario, you must pack in and pack out everything you need for the day.
 This includes any garbage you generate throughout the day.

 You can walk to Carlos Rosario Beach by following the trail from the parking lot at Flamenco Beach (like we did).
-Alternatively, you can start at Playa Tamarindo and walk along the beach.
-If follow the beach from Playa Tamarindo, be aware that you will have to walk in the water at times and climb over some medium-sized rocks along the way.

 You can also get to Carlos Rosario Beach by hiring a water taxi in town, or by renting a boat or kayak.